rex-sheridan/taklo/README.md

 - Update Checkitem on Checklist on Card
 - Delete a Checklist on a Card

-## Actions

-Get an Action
-Update an Action
-Delete an Action
-Get a specific field on an Action
-Get the Board for an Action
-Get the Card for an Action
-Get the List for an Action
-Get the Member of an Action
-Get the Member Creator of an Action
-Get the Organization of an Action
-Update a Comment Action
-Get Action's Reactions
-Create Reaction for Action
-Get Action's Reaction
-Delete Action's Reaction
-List Action's summary of Reactions

 ## CustomFields

 Create a new Custom Field on a Board